sheikhfarhan/My-Magento-Stack/README.md

 Creating Back-Up Scripts and Crons to auto-backup and auto-send to AWS S3 Bucket

+PhpMyAdmin installed in subdomain (password protected)

-Opcache and Opcache GUI set-up with Password Protect URL
+Zend Opcache COnfigured with Opcache GUI installed in subdomain (password protected)

 Redis with Multiple Instances